tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 8. `keys`

-`keys` is a looping construct which iterates over hash keys and
+`keys` is a looping construct which iterates over hash keys to perform certain operations if any of them smart-matches any of the cases.

 ```
 var h = { banana => 2, orange => 1, melon => 2 }